webix-hub/docs/data/desktop/add_delete.md

 To add an item which is a string entered by user in a [form](desktop/form.md), you need to derive this string from the input area and then add data to the desired component.
 Again, specify everything by their ID.
 It's a common rule for all methods and event handlers.

-[Form](desktop/form.md) and [HtmlForm](desktop/htmlform.md) components have different code for input fields - look for the library's [text](desktop/text.md) control and standard html input respectively.
+[Form](desktop/form.md) and [HtmlForm](desktop/htmlform.md) components have different code for input fields - look for the library's [text](desktop/text.md) control and standard HTML input respectively.
 It means that different methods are used to get data from them:

 {{snippet